 I grew up on this Kenyan jeera chicken curry.
 Kenya has a very large Indian population and they have modified some of the Indian curry recipes to make them their very own.
-Having grown up in Kenya, I was lucky enough to have had the pleasure of enjoying and learning all about these recipes and flavours.
-This is an example of just such a recipe.
+I was lucky enough to have had the pleasure of enjoying and learning all about these recipes and flavours.
+This jeera chicken is an example of just such a recipe.

 Jeera chicken got its name because of the “jeera”(cumin seeds) that are sprinkled on top of the curry once it’s cooked.
-This recipe calls for whole cumin seeds that are toasted / roasted and sprinkled on top of the curry to give it a delicious crunch.
+The recipe uses whole cumin seeds that are toasted / roasted and sprinkled on top of the curry which gives it a delicious crunch.

 The Ingredients for Kenyan Jeera Chicken Curry

 The difference between this curry and any other Indian curry is that it does not use onions or tomatoes.
 Jeera chicken is made with a special ingredient – yogurt.

 The Ingredients List for Kenyan Jeera Chicken Curry: